v4nguard/quicktag/README.md

 ## How does QuickTag work?
-When first starting QuickTag (or after an update), QuickTag goes through every package file and scans the data for file references, string hashes and raw strings. <!-- TODO(cohae): Document these -->
+When first starting QuickTag (or after a game update), QuickTag goes through every package file and scans the data for file references, string hashes and raw strings. <!-- TODO(cohae): Document these -->
 It does this by checking file references and string hashes against a set of valid values, which is generated from the information [destiny-pkg](https://github.com/v4nguard/destiny-pkg) provides.
 It then stores the scanned information to a cache file so the next time QuickTag is started, it doesn't have to scan every package file again.